peterhry/peterhrynkow.com/_drafts/component-api.md

 categories: [api]
 ---

-Should you use CSS modules or styled components, go with React or [#usetheplatform](https://twitter.com/polymer)?
-Choosing technology X to build feature Y — the _how_ of building components — is something engineers spend a lot of time and energy thinking about.
-After all, decisions around component implementation are largely driven by requirements like performance, reliability, and developer experience — the sort of things engineers love to argue about.
+Should you use CSS modules or styled components, React or Polymer?
+The _how_ of building components is something engineers spend a lot of time and energy talking about.
+We pit one technology against another and get into flame wars about which is better.
+After all, decisions around component implementation are largely driven by requirements like performance and developer experience — the sort of things engineers love to argue about.

-Considerably less time and energy is spent thinking about component _design_ — the _what_ of building components — which is strange because it's pretty darn important.
-Just as there are many ways to _implement_ a component, there are many ways to _design its API_, and the decisions you make can greatly impact the success of your project, whether it's an application or component library.
+Considerably less time and energy is spent thinking about component _design_ — the _why_ and _what_ of building components.
+Component design largely transcends technology — in many cases, you can design the API for a component long before selecting a technology to implement it.
+Just as there are many ways to _implement_ a component, there are many ways to _design its API_ — and whether you're building an application or component library — the decisions you make can greatly impact the success of your project.

-After working on two different component library projects — one in Polymer and one in React — I’ve come to learn that within organizations, there are forces that — for better or worse — have the potential to influence the design of component APIs.
-In this post I will shed some light on these forces and the problems they can cause.
+After working on two different component library projects — one in Polymer and one in React — I’ve come to learn that within organizations, there are forces that — for better or worse — influence the design of component APIs.
+In this post I will shed some light on these forces and the problems they can create.

-Component API design largely transcends technology.
-In many cases, you can design the API for a component before selecting a language and technology to implement it.

-### Forces

-#### Consistency

-A consistent is an important

-#### Customizability
+#### Consistency/Uniformity

+Some designers might want to ensure that whenever a component is used, its design and experience are consistent.
+While other designers might resist this idea and want more control.

+Perhaps the purpose of the component library is to ensure design consistency.

-#### Prop-driven vs Composition-driven
+#### Customization/Theming

+Should the component API expose options for styling and customization or should it limit the consumer to choosing a predefined theme (light, dark, etc.)?

 #### Idealism

 #### Pragmatism

-Should the design of component API follow the ideals of web standards or break free?

-###

 Is it better to have one component that does ten things or ten components that do one thing?

-### Static vs Dynamic

 ### What is a Component API?